 Email Marketing Usage

-- There were an estimated 3.9 billion email users in the world in 2019 and this number is forecast to grow to 4.3 billion by 2023.
+1. There are an estimated 4.4 billion email users in the world in 2023 and this number is forecast to grow to 4.6 billion by 2025—a little more than half of the current global population.

 Given the sheer number of email users, it is too big of a platform for marketers to ignore.
 Marketers are using emails for both lead generation and nurturing.
 And, as the use of email grows, so will email marketing.